doneholmes/nuget-package-scanner/README.md

 # nuget-package-scanner

-nuget-package-scanner is a tool that will query your Github organization for Nuget dependencies in your .Net projects and report on how up-to-date they are.
-This can be useful for identifying which projects' Nuget dependencies are out of date (and how badly).
-It can also be useful for identifying how many disperate versions of the same common package is in use across your codebase (*cough*...
-Newtonsoft.Json...*cough*).
+nuget-package-scanner is a Python module that will query your Github organization for Nuget dependencies in your .Net projects and produce a report on how up-to-date they are.
+This can be useful for identifying which projects' dependencies are out of date (and how badly).
+It can also be useful for identifying how many disperate versions of the same common package is in use across your codebase (*cough...
+Newtonsoft.Json...cough*).

-Currently, results are stored to a csv file that can be imported into a spreadsheet or another db that can be used for displaying, sorting, and further analysis.
+Currently, results are saved to a csv file that can be imported into a spreadsheet or another db that can be used for displaying, sorting, and further analysis.

-## Install Dependencies
+## Dependencies

 * Make sure you have python installed (v3.8+) and added to your `PATH` variable
 * Make sure you have pip installed `python get-pip.py`
 * `pip install requests`
 * `pip install lxml`

-## How do I use this?
+## Usage

 1. Clone this repo to a local directory
 1. You will need to ensure that you have a Github personal toke available for the github search to work properly.